FullStackAlex/wue-theme/README.md

+### update Feb 2023
+Once more I have to postpone the update/upgrade of the project due to lasting post covid symptoms (among a few other things).
+Sorry.
 ### update Dec 2022
 There is a major upgrade coming soon (end of December 2022?).
 The project is being fully refactored right now, using Docker, Vite, Pinia, Vue 3 (composition api), Vitest and TypeScript.
 It's gonna be an opiniated boilerplate to start Vue + WordPress frontend projects more quickly, containing fully featured blog and page routing including fancy blog pagination and comment system.
 So, keep an eye this repo / visit this page once in a while if you are eager to see how easily modern Vue development can be combined with WordPress as a backend.